Testing Email Activation in Sign-Up Flows

 await driver.get( activationLink );

-Thus after submitting the second form we make the script polling for newly sent email message.
-When it received we parse the message body for the activation link.
-Bingo!
-We get the link and we make the driver navigating to it.
+After submitting the second form, the script polls for the new email.
+Once it arrives, we parse the body for the activation link and navigate to it.

 Selenium Webdriver results